Introduction to Translation Memory

 TM compares a new segment with the segments that it has in its database.
 Then, it identifies the similarity match.
 If the similarity match is 60% or higher, those segments will appear for a translator in the “Suggestions” tab.

-The detailed statistics about how much TM leverage was used during the translation can be found in the Translation Activity Report.
+The detailed statistics about how much TM leverage was used during the translation process can be found in the Translation Activity Report.

 When an existing translation is replaced by a newer version and it is not used anymore in a project or projects that belong to the same TM group, then this old version is no longer exposed as a suggestion in Transifex Web Editor.